-Afea Pty Ltd (Afea hereafter) is committed to protecting your privacy and the privacy of any personal information provided to us.
-We comply with the Australian Privacy Principles set out in the Privacy Act 1988 (Cth) (Privacy Act).
+Afea Pty Ltd (ABN 93 118 260 156) and its related bodies corporate (together Afea, we, us or our) is committed to protecting your privacy and the privacy of any personal information provided to us.
+We comply with the Australian Privacy Principles set out in the Privacy Act 1988 (Cth) (Privacy Act)

-Information is primarily collected directly from you.
+Information is primarily collected directly from you or your authorised representative.
 It might also be collected on occasion by our contractors or from service providers, and it could be in writing, by telephone and by other electronic communication channels.

 We may also need to obtain your personal information from others, with your consent, to ensure that we are fully informed for the provision of appropriate services or as part of a referral scheme.

-Unless we are required to provide your personal information to others by law, by court order or to administer or investigate an incident or a claim, your information will only be seen or used by persons working within or contracted to Afea.
+Unless we are required to provide your personal information to others by law, by court order or to administer or investigate an incident or a claim, your information may be disclosed to:

 Our information systems and files are kept secure from unauthorised access and our staff and contracted agents and service providers have been informed of the importance we place on protecting your privacy and their role in helping us to do so.
 Information will be stored and disposed of in a secure environment, which may only be accessed by authorised personnel.

 6. WHAT IF I WANT TO CHECK WHAT PERSONAL INFORMATION YOU HOLD ABOUT ME?